Skip to main content

 Reviewed by Min Hui (MOE-Registered Educator)

 Art education develops critical thinking, problem-solving, and emotional intelligence — skills that transfer directly to academic performance and life success.
-Children who engage in regular art practice show improved focus, creativity, and resilience.
+At Art by Ancourage, children who engage in regular art practice show improved focus, creativity, and resilience.
 Yet art remains undervalued in Singapore's achievement-focused culture.

 As the founder of Art by Ancourage, I have watched hundreds of children transform through art — not just in their creative skills, but in their confidence, focus, and approach to challenges.
 A shy P3 girl who barely spoke in class became a confident presenter after a year of art.
 A "hyperactive" boy who could not sit still for homework would focus intensely on his paintings for hours.
 Art does something academics alone cannot.